-As of March 25, 2014 flickr’s final switchover to their new design has rendered my scripts useless, and I am doubtful it will ever work again.
-If this matters, than vote for my idea.
+As of March 25, 2014 flickr’s switchover to their new design rendered my scripts useless.

 Who need’s em?
-I’ve just created a new tool that does the same thing, but via a Bookmarklet tool.
-Just go to http://cogdog.github.io/flickr-cc-helper/, and drag the link for the tool button to your tool bar.
+I’ve just created a new tool that does the same thing, but via a Bookmarklet tool, the new, shiny Flickr CC Attribution Helper.

 As a bonus, this should work in any web browser (well, IE is always a random chance of anything working).